linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 5/MC Expectations and the Role of Intangible Investments 2020.md

 We now turn to invested capital, which you can consider a couple of ways that are equivalent.
 Invested capital represents the amount of net assets a company needs to run its business or the financing a company's creditors and shareholders have provided to fund the net assets.
 Dual-entry accounting ensures that both sides of the balance sheet are equal.

 The left side of exhibit 6 shows the traditional calculation of invested capital.
-The total was  $96 billion for fiscal 2020, assuming the company needs only 2 percent of its sales in cash.
-The equivalent sum was$ 89 billion in fiscal 2019.
+The total was  \$96 billion for fiscal 2020, assuming the company needs only 2 percent of its sales in cash.
+The equivalent sum was\$ 89 billion in fiscal 2019.
 Return on invested capital (ROIC) is calculated as NOPAT divided by average invested capital.
-ROIC for fiscal 2020 was a very attractive 52 percent ($48 billion/$92 billion).
+ROIC for fiscal 2020 was a very attractive 52 percent (\$48 billion/\$92 billion).

 The right side of exhibit 6 introduces the capitalized intangible investments.
-This adjustment adds  $78 billion to invested capital in 2020 and$ 71 billion in fiscal 2019.
+This adjustment adds  \$78 billion to invested capital in 2020 and\$ 71 billion in fiscal 2019.
 Invested capital in fiscal 2020 increases 80 percent, from $96 to $174 billion, after this adjustment.
-Revised ROIC, which has a higher numerator and denominator than the simpler version, drops to 33 percent ($56 billion/$167 billion).
+Revised ROIC, which has a higher numerator and denominator than the simpler version, drops to 33 percent (\$56 billion/\$167 billion).

 Exhibit 6: Invested Capital, With and Without Adjustments, 2019-2020